Shingles – Diagnosis, Symptoms and Treatment

 Once the virus reactivates, it typically travels down one or more dermatomes – nerve tracts on either side of the body.
 This typically involves the chest or abdomen.
 It can also affect the ophthalmic division of the trigeminal nerve – resulting in visual loss.
 These cases require urgent ophthalmology consultation and intravenous antiviral medications.

 Shingles is a prevalent condition that is frequently evaluated in the primary care clinic.
 This disease may require referral to a dermatology specialist.

 The incidence of Shingles is about 4 cases per 1,000 Americans each year.
 In people aged 60 and older, the incidence is approximately 10 cases per 1,000 Americans each year.

 - Redness & warmth

-Sometimes pain will precede the development of rash.
+Sometimes the pain will precede the development of rash.
 The rash follows one or more dermatomes down one side of the body – often the chest, abdomen, or face.
-Involvement of the eye can result in visual loss (zoster ophthalmicus).
+Involvement of the eye can result in a visual loss (zoster ophthalmicus).

 Shingles is typically diagnosed based on symptoms and physical examination findings.
-The diagnosis is suggested in older patients presenting with the development of a unilateral painful rash in a dermatomal distribution with a blister like appearance.
+The diagnosis is suggested in older patients presenting with the development of a unilateral painful rash in a dermatomal distribution with a blister-like appearance.